-The night starts with a Beginners level Salsa class from 7.30-8.30pm with Paul, and is followed by Social Dancing until 11.30pm.
-Social dancing is a great way to practice your newly-acquired skills and to ensure you improve faster!
+The night starts with a Beginners level Salsa class from 7.30-8.30 pm with Gwyneth, and is followed by Social Dancing until 11.30 pm.
+Social dancing is a great way to practise your newly-acquired skills and to ensure you improve faster!

 Class + social dancing:

 NEVER TURN DOWN A DANCE

 It’s just a couple of minutes out of your life and an opportunity to make someone’s night, encourage a beginner or make a new friend.
 That being said, it’s also good etiquette to ask someone near your own level.
 Slightly better is fine, we all want to learn: but if you’re a beginner, probably not a good idea to ask the best dancers yet.
 Perfect your skills and work your way through the levels: beginner, intermediate, advanced.
 Stay within your level.